-Susan Moldenhauer serves as the Vice-Chair for LPAC.
-She is the Director and Chief Curator of the University of Wyoming Art Museum with curatorial expertise in contemporary art.
-She co-administers the Laramie Mural Project with Trey Sherwood and is the co-founder of the Laramie Artists Project and its biennial exhibition Touchstone Laramie with Laramie artist Wendy Lemen Bredehoft.
-Moldenhauer has a master of fine arts in Photography.
-She is also a practicing fine art photographer.
+Susan Moldenhauer is the former Director and Chief Curator of the University of Wyoming Art Museum with curatorial expertise in contemporary art.
+She co-founded the Laramie Mural Project with Trey Sherwood and is the co-founder of the Laramie Artists Project and its biennial exhibition Touchstone Laramie with Laramie artist Wendy Bredehoft.
+Moldenhauer has a Master of fine arts in Photography.
+She is a practicing fine art photographer.

 Bailie Scott is the Operations Director at the Laramie Chamber Business Alliance, and the administrator for the Laramie Beautification Coalition.
 She moved to Laramie in 2011 when her husband’s term ended in with the U.S. Army.
 Bailie loves the lifestyle that Laramie offers.
 In her free time, Bailie enjoys, crafting, baking, and outdoor activities with her family.